GabrielKP/gabrielkp.github.io/content/_index.md

 - No, I still have not found the right hair routine.
 - I was (second degree) uncle before I was born.
 - Because I grew up bilingually, I sometimes confuse numbers in the range of
-  60-99: in German you say the last position first, in Spanish it is the other way around (It is interesting that I only noticed the phenomenon for numbers >60).
+  60-99: in German you say the last position first.
+In Spanish it is the other way around (It is interesting that I only noticed the phenomenon for numbers >60).
-- I seem to be bad in _deciphering_ what people say, even though my hearing itself is good (according to doctors...).
+- I seem to be bad in _deciphering_ what people say, even though my hearing itself is good (according to some doctor in Berlin...).
 - [The best Hot Chocolate place in Berlin](https://www.berliner-kaffeeroesterei.de/).
 - Yes, I like the US
 - Put on 80/90/00s music and I _dance, dance, dance_.
 - My metabolism does not abide by the laws of the universe, if I eat a piece of cake I gain double of it's weight the next day.
-- Luckily I lose weight as fast as I gain it.
+- Luckily, I lose weight as fast as I gain it.
 - Yes, my phenotype is the analog of mixing coffee with milk.
 - I am bad with names AND faces, but I am not prosopagnosic.
-- Is it a science if you have to put 'science' into the fields name?